-- A contact support banner, and
+- A contact support button, and

-(Drag & drop widgets in your widget area to rearrange their order)
+(Drag-and-drop widgets in your widget area to rearrange their order)

 (Widgets are very easy to use!)

-Widget Management – Preview Widgets
+Widget Management – Previewing Widgets

 (Widget management – work in preview mode or configure widgets on the fly!)